xnought/grid-assign/README.md

-# Grid Assignment API and Linear Assignment API
+# Grid Assignment

 This repository is a simple and general API to use the Linear Assignment Problem Algorithm.
+It also has a much higher level grid assignment API that automatically generates the grids for the screen and assigns the points to the grids.

 It uses the LAP-JV implemented from [here](https://github.com/Fil/lap-jv).
 These are almost the same, but I've added the capabilities to also account for an unbalanced cost matrix.
 For a visual example, check out the problem adapted to show t-SNE embeddings in a square grid on [observable: t-SNE Grid live](https://observablehq.com/@xnought/t-sne-grid-live).